PERFORMANCE

 Trees not only provide us with oxygen, they are also important for our spiritual and physical health.
 In which ways awareness of that importance can be raised?
 Our show is also one of the ways one can choose.
 Our project aims to sensitize the audience and encourage urban initiatives in defence against excessive tree felling .
 By using creative ways, the show wants to inspire (invigorate) resistance and to motivate citizens to connect and network, be proactive in the defence of trees and forests.

-the performance is a part of the wider Project which is set up as the case study in the online course Teaching Artistry for Social Impact on kadenze.com – one of the wold largest learning platform.
+Predstva is part of a wider project that is also a case study in the online course Teaching Artistry for Social Impact on one of the world’s largest platforms for creative learning, kadenze.com – available to everyone and free of charge.

 “Trees are Earth’s endless effort to speak to the listening heaven.”
 Rabindranath Tagore